This is the effort of two retired guys, John Fisher K5JHF and I, (and other AQRP members) to make

 The design also provides Class C operation (CW only).
 This allows lower power consumption when you really don’t need linear operation.
 A single resistor reduces the Gate Bias current on both MOSFETs to around 25-35mA each.
 Testing has shown them to remain adequately balanced.
 You can also use the potentiometers to adjust this if you prefer and only want to run Class C (for CW).

 Many MOSFET Amplifier circuits do not use a feedback circuit but I thought it would be good design practice to do so and added one.
 It's absolutely minimal feedback with 1.5K ohm resistors (that's ~1dB) and, at least, the component footprints (L,C,R) are there if we need them later.
-The T2/T3 compensation capacitor is made up of two 330pF Mica capacitors in series.
-This was done for several reasons, the distributed capacitance and series lead inductance “seems” to work better than a single capacitor, this value seems to work best for 160m to 6m (emphasis was put on working well at 6m), and Mica capacitors are very stable across a broad range of frequency and temperature.
-I found out the hard way that the capacitor in the RF feedback loop needs to be a 1KV device .....not a 50V device (poofed a MOSFET).
+The T2 compensation capacitor is a 150pF Mica capacitor.
+This value seems to work best for 160m to 6m (emphasis was put on working well at 6m), and Mica capacitors are very stable across a broad range of frequency and temperature.

 Another design parameter which seems to help on all the bands, especially 6m, is to further reduce spurs by paralleling capacitors of different values to reduce the capacitor self resonance effects.
 You will see that in many cases a 100nF cap is in parallel with a 47nF cap or 10nF cap and also a 1nF cap.

-For ASSEMBLY HINTS se the AQRP website on Yahoogroups.com.
+For ASSEMBLY HINTS see the AQRP website on Yahoogroups.com.

 So what comes in today's 20W amplifier Kit ? ......Bill of Material: